This article deals with the nature of the Holy Spirit, its relation to the Divine Love, and how they both operate and manifest in human lives.

 The Bible speaks of individuals being called or drawn by God.
 This drawing awakens interest in the things of God, convicts people of having come short of God’s requirements (which is sin), and leads them to repentance and turning to God (conversion).
 When the soul is thus open and receptive to the divine love, the Holy Spirit imparts God’s love and nature, and the believer becomes a new creation.
 This progressively results in a new perspective on life and how it is lived – in Bible language, walking in the Spirit – being at one or in harmony with God.
 (See John 6:44, 63; Acts 2:38; 5:32; John 14:16-17, 26; 1 Corinthians 6:17; 2 Corinthians 5:17; Ephesians 2:1-7; 2 Peter 1:4.)

 The Holy Spirit / divine love fills the hearts / souls of believers, empowering them to overcome the downward pulls of human nature and ultimately to do even greater works than Jesus did while on the earth.
-The Spirit helps Christians as a comforter, counsellor, and intercessor, and also provides the assurance of adoption as children of God.
-They are led into deeper truth and gradually transformed into the likeness of Jesus – the first recipient of the divine love in his soul, who gained immortality and is now the Master of the Celestial Heavens.
+The Spirit helps Christians as a comforter, counsellor, and intercessor, and also provides the assurance of becoming true children of God, not just created children.
+Those on the divine love path are led into deeper truth and gradually transformed into the likeness of Jesus – the first recipient of the divine love in his soul, who gained immortality and is now the Master of the Celestial Heavens.
 (See John 14:16-20, 25-26; 15:26; 16:7-14; Romans 8:5-7; 13-16, 26-29; 1 Corinthians 2:13-14; 12:3; 2 Corinthians 3:18; Galatians 4:4-7; Colossians 1:15-18; Hebrews 1:6.)

 Christians are to be filled with the Spirit / divine love – literally, to keep on being filled – and to walk in the Spirit / love.
 Implied is a prayerful relationship with God and seeking to be in tune with the leading of the Spirit / love nature within – that is, working toward having love as the guiding motivation in each area of life.
 No one is a true child of God without the Holy Spirit / divine love dwelling in them.
-Finally, God’s children are admonished not to resist, grieve, or quench the Spirit by following their sinful nature.
-(See John 15:1-8; Acts 7:51; Romans 8:9-16; Galatians 5:16-25; Ephesians 4:30; 5:8-10, 18-21; 1 Thessalonians 5:15-24.)
+Finally, God’s children are admonished not to resist, grieve, or quench the Spirit by neglecting prayer and their relationship with God and following their sinful nature.
+(See John 15:1-8; Acts 7:51; Romans 8:9-16; Galatians 5:16-25; Ephesians 4:30; 5:8-10, 18-21; 1 Thessalonians 5:15-24.
+Technically, the Holy Spirit cannot be grieved, but our spirit helpers and guides are disappointed when their charges are retrogressing in their soul development because living in sin only harms the person themselves.)

 By the power of the Holy Spirit / divine love within, the children of God will be raised from the dead which means being given immortality and glory when they shed the physical body at death and enter the spirit world.
 They will have imperishable and incorruptible bodies like Jesus Christ’s body and become more and more like him in their new state as divine angels.
-They will then see him as he is, the one who interceded for them, and helped them during their physical lives.
+They will then see him as he is, the one who, together with other divine angels, interceded for them in prayer, and helped them during their physical lives.
 (See Romans 8:10-18; 1 Corinthians 6:11; 15:51-57; 2 Thessalonians 2:13; 1 Peter 1:2; 1 John 3:2.)

-For a related discussion on the concept of the divine love in the Bible, see Gospels Reflection.
+For a related discussion on the concept of the divine love in the Bible, see Reflection on the Gospels.